SZXC-WG/LocalGen-new/README.md

 LocalGen is currently split into three branches:

+- **`master`**: The main branch, contains source files for version 6. **Starting from v6, we will migrate our UI to the Qt library.**
+  This version hopefully gives optimized performance and cross-platform support.
+The source code will be refactored as well.
-- **`release`**: The main branch, shown in the project homepage.
-Used for saving past ver.
-1-4 releases and storing map/font data.
+- **`release`**: Used for saving releases of older versions (v1-v4) and storing map/fonts. **Releases for newer versions can be found in the releases page.**
-- **`v5-EGE`**: Main branch of version 5, under active development.
+- **`v5.0`**: Main branch of version 5, **under active development**.
   LocalGen versions 2 to 5 is built with [EGE Graphics](http://xege.org).
   We are trying to build an object-oriented system based on EGE.
   The releases published under this branch are **Windows only** for the limitations of EGE.
-- **`v6`**: Main branch of version 6. **Starting from v6, we will migrate our UI to the Qt library.**
-  This version hopefully gives optimized performance and cross-platform support.

-To contribute to our project, please create a pull request on the `v5-EGE` branch.
+To contribute to our project, please create a pull request on the `v5.0` branch.
 Thanks.

 ## Star History